 Lex Brodie's Answers for Those Questions

-Q - I’ve heard that when replacing two tires (when I don’t have different size tires on the front and rear), the new tires need to go on the back, can you share why?
+Q - Where to Install 2 New Tires: I’ve heard that when replacing two tires (when I don’t have different size tires on the front and rear), the new tires need to go on the back, can you share why?

 A - Putting the new tires on the rear (when there isn’t a staggered tire size fitment), is the industry standard to help increase driver safety and to help prevent oversteer in wet conditions.
 Tires with deeper tread are more resistant to hydroplaning and this is why we place them on the rear.
 Please view these resources to learn more: